-Effect of Rare-Earth Metals on the Properties of Extruded Magnesium
+Effect of Rare-Earth Metals on Extruded Magnesium

 The effects of rare-earth metals on the properties of sand-cast magnesium were discussed in some detail in earlier paper by the author.
 The present paper deals with the effect of the same alloying elements on the properties of extruded magnesium.
 This investigation also had as its aim the development of a wrought alloy having a better combination of room-temperature strength and ductility and elevated-temperature strength and creep resistance than is found in magnesium-Mischmetal-manganese alloys, which have been reported earlier.
 The only known attempt to study wrought magnesium alloys containing pure cerium instead of Mischmetal was made by Mellor and Ridley.
 They found that in the form of rolled bars there is a definite, optimum cerium content for creep resistance at 200 °C and that the creep resistance of these alloys at 200 °C is significantly improved by heat treatment at 550° to 580°C.